Asabeneh/30-Days-Of-JavaScript/04_Day_Conditionals/04_day_conditionals.md

 ## Conditionals

-Conditional statements are used for  make decisions based on different conditions.
+Conditional statements are used for making decisions based on different conditions.
-By default , statements in JavaScript script executed sequentially from top to bottom.
+By default, statements in JavaScript are executed sequentially from top to bottom.
 If the processing logic require so, the sequential flow of execution can be altered in two ways:

-- Conditional execution: a block of one or more statements will be executed if a certain expression is true
+- Conditional execution: a block of one or more statements will be executed if a certain expression is true.
 - Repetitive execution: a block of one or more statements will be repetitively executed as long as a certain expression is true.
-In this section, we will cover _if_, _else_ , _else if_ statements.
+In this section, we will cover _if_, _else_, _else if_ statements.
 The comparison and logical operators we learned in the previous sections will be useful in here.

-Conditions can be implementing using the following ways:
+Conditions can be implemented using the following ways:

 - if
 - if else
-- if else if else
+- if / else if / else
 - switch
 - ternary operator

 ### If

-In JavaScript and other programming languages the key word _if_ is to used check if a condition is true and to execute the block code.
-To create an if condition, we need _if_ keyword, condition inside a parenthesis and block of code inside a curly bracket({}).
+In JavaScript and other programming languages the key word _if_ is to used check if a condition is true and to execute the block of code.
+To create an if condition, we need the _if_ keyword, condition inside a parenthesis, and block of code inside a curly bracket({}).

 ```js
 // syntax